 Executing the 5 blogs at the same time cost me about one grand a month to pay the writer.
 By the way, greed caused me to lose my focus and ethics.
 The writer was a prolific copywriter and might know a thing or two about hair removal but topics like lasik and bed bugs were definitely not in her league.
 But did I care?
 Nope, not in a million years.
 After spending nearly 20 grand in 2 years, I finally pulled the plug off the venture.
 None of the blogs ranked well in SERPS ranking and they were infested by malware because of that damn iPage Hosting!
 The curse of having too much money.

 When you start small, it doesn’t mean that you are picking up insignificant skills under a smaller entity.
 When I moved from a smaller business of $ 4 million to $ 50 Million, I found out that all my experience in running a smaller food production carried me all the way to a much bigger supply chain.
 No doubt, new lessons come when you step up on to a bigger league but your previous experiences will combine to support you.

-You want to know what I mean?
-What does a four person company has in common with a 400 strong factory?
-Both have human resource issues, logistic problems, receivables recovery, cash flow management, products differentiation…..but in different scale.
+Do you want to know what I mean?
+What does a four-person company have in common with a 400 strong factory?
+Both have human resource issues, logistic problems, receivables recovery, cash flow management, products differentiation…..but in a different scale.
 Therefore, do not rush the growth.
-There is a reason for people to look for organic grown chicken as compared to hormone induced poultry.
+There is a reason for people to look for organically grown chicken as compared to hormone-induced poultry.
 One provides nutrients while another one causes cancer.

 Never fall for the old adage that you need to grow fast to stay relevant.
 Cash is king whether you are running a business or not.
-Every emergencies and opportunities that arise depend on how liquid your cash flow are at the moment.
+Every emergencies and opportunity that arise depending on how liquid your cash flow is at the moment.